elmerreal98/Trambo-CloudFormation/README.md

 Exercise 5 (Cloudformation):
 This exercise consists in configure and start a MySQL database and a wordpress server using a EC2 instance.
-The templates are classified depending their kind.
+The templates are classified depending their kind (there is more detailed information about each template in their respective folder).

 1. [Network](/Network)
     In the nework.yml file were created all the resources needed for the VPC.